Follow CarotronInc on Twitter

 Take measures to ensure electrical and mechanical safety when troubleshooting DC drives and motors.
 Though you might try to do some of the troubleshooting with the drive and/or motor powered off, it’s likely that you will have to do most of the testing with the power on.
 Use warning signs, proper lock-out procedures, and tape off the area where the machine is being tested to prevent harm to other employees.
 Always take a voltage reading with a verified meter before doing any hands-on work internally to the drive.
 You’ll likely need the following readings: line current; load current; AC input line voltage and AC output load voltage, DC bus voltage; and frequency output to the motor.

-Check out our DC Drives selection or Call Carotron to discuss how to create an efficient DC motor and drive system for your application.
-We have knowledgeable reps and engineers on staff who are always willing to help: 1-888-286-8614
+Check out our DC Drives selection or call Carotron to discuss DC drive troubleshooting for your application.
+We have knowledgeable reps and engineers on staff who are always willing to help.
+Contact us online or call 1-888-286-8614.

 Resource/Copyright Info: © Copyright of Carotron, Inc..